ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: Introduction

-In this work, we harness the potential offered by the second data release of the ZTF cosmology science working group \citep[DR2;][]{dr2overview} that contains $\sim3000$ nearby SNe~Ia for an in-depth study of the SN Ia - galaxy cluster correlations.
-Instead of dividing our SN Ia sample into different sub-samples according to position with respect to known clusters, we propose to study the continuous evolution of SN Ia light curve stretch and color parameters with respect to distance to their nearest detected cluster.
-Exploiting the fact that low-stretch SNe~Ia only appear to arise from the delayed SN population, we use the SN stretch to probe the fraction of quenched galaxies in clusters as a function of cluster-centric distance.
-We find remarkable good agreement with previous results based on $H\alpha$ line measurements and optical broadband photometry in cluster galaxies supporting the aforementioned two-population model and introducing a novel approach to probe the cluster star-formation activity in the context of forthcoming surveys such as the LSST and the High Latitude Time Domain Survey (HLTDS) of the Roman Space Telescope \citep[\emph{e.g.}][]{wan23}.
+In this work, we harness the potential offered by the second data release of the ZTF cosmology science working group \citep[DR2;][]{dr2overview}, which contains $\sim3000$ nearby SNe~Ia, for an in-depth study of the SN Ia - galaxy cluster correlations.
+Instead of dividing our SN Ia sample into different subsamples according to position with respect to known clusters, we propose to study the continuous evolution of the SN Ia light-curve stretch and color parameters with respect to the distance to their nearest detected cluster.
+Exploiting the fact that low-stretch SNe~Ia only appear to arise from the delayed SN population, we use the SN stretch to probe the fraction of quenched galaxies in clusters as a function of clustercentric distance.
+We find a remarkably good agreement with previous results based on $H\alpha$ line measurements and optical broadband photometry in cluster galaxies that supports the aforementioned two-population model, and we introduce a novel approach to probing the cluster star formation activity in the context of forthcoming surveys such as the LSST and the High Latitude Time Domain Survey (HLTDS) of the \emph{Roman} Space Telescope \citep[e.g.][]{wan23}.

 This paper is organized as follows.
-In Sect. \ref{sec:samples} we describe our selection method for both the SN Ia and galaxy cluster samples and we detail the matching procedure that we used in order to find the nearest cluster to each SN Ia and compute the corresponding distance in Sect. \ref{sec:dist}.
-The modeling and the analysis of the environmental drift of the SN Ia stretch distribution as a function of cluster-centric distance is presented in Sect. \ref{sec:model} and the results are detailed in Sect. \ref{sec:results}.
-We interpret and discuss these results in light of the forthcoming SN Ia surveys in Sect. \ref{sec:discuss} before concluding in Sect. \ref{sec:conclu}.
-Throughout this work we adopt a flat $\Lambda$CDM cosmology with $\Omega_m = 0.3$, $\Omega_{\Lambda} = 0.7$, and $H_0 = 70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$.
+In Sect. \ref{sec:samples} we describe our selection method for both the SN Ia and galaxy cluster samples, and we detail the matching procedure that we used in order to determine the nearest cluster to each SN Ia and compute the corresponding distance in Sect. \ref{sec:dist}.
+The modeling and the analysis of the environmental drift of the SN Ia stretch distribution as a function of clustercentric distance is presented in Sect. \ref{sec:model} and the results are detailed in Sect. \ref{sec:results}.
+We interpret and discuss these results in light of the forthcoming SN Ia surveys in Sect. \ref{sec:discuss} before we conclude in Sect. \ref{sec:conclu}.
+Throughout this work, we adopt a flat $\Lambda$CDM cosmology with $\Omega_m = 0.3$, $\Omega_{\Lambda} = 0.7$, and $H_0 = 70~\mathrm{km\,s^{-1}\,Mpc^{-1}}$.

-\section{Supernova and Cluster samples}
+\section{Supernova and cluster samples}

-This section is dedicated to the presentation of the target selection for both the SN Ia and cluster samples.
-It also describes their matching procedure.
+This section is dedicated to the presentation of the target selection for the SN Ia and cluster samples.
+It also describes the matching procedure.